I Had No Idea My HSA Could Pay for All This — Here’s What I Found

 Suddenly, I was looking at a list of HSA-eligible items I never knew existed.
 Not just prescriptions.
 Not just doctor visits.

-A Health Savings Account (HSA) is a tax-advantaged account available to people enrolled in a qualifying high-deductible health plan.
-Here's what makes it uniquely powerful:
+An HSA is a tax-advantaged account available to people enrolled in a qualifying high-deductible health plan.

 The triple tax advantage:

-• Contributions go in pre-tax — lowering your taxable income
+Contributions go in pre-tax — lowering your taxable income

-• Withdrawals for qualified medical expenses are completely tax-free
+Withdrawals for qualified medical expenses are completely tax-free

 No other account does all three.
 Not a 401k.
 Not an IRA.
 Not a Roth.
 The HSA is the only true triple-tax-advantage account available to everyday people.

-Something most people don't realize — there are actually two paths to getting a Letter of Medical Necessity.
+There are actually two paths to getting a Letter of Medical Necessity.
 We've used both.

-Path 1 — Your own primary care doctor: Your regular physician can write an LMN directly based on your health history.
+Path 1 — Your own primary care doctor or licensed healthcare provider: Your regular physician or a licensed healthcare provider can write an LMN directly based on your health history.
 This is how we got coverage for my husband's smartwatch.
 Our doctor documented the medical need based on his health history and wrote the letter directly.

 Once we understood exactly what was covered by our HSA, we started using it immediately.
 Here's what we've qualified for so far: